 - Return to the audio: Listen to the problematic section multiple times, each at different speeds or volumes.

 - Use noise-cancelling software: Tools such as Audacity can enhance voice clarity while suppressing background noises.
+The noise reduction filter can make previously inaudible sections clear.

 - Contextual guessing: Leverage surrounding dialogue to infer missing words if possible, but always indicate uncertainty by adding a question mark inside brackets, e.g., [?].

 - Seek external help: If parts remain unclear, consult someone else who might interpret difficult audio more effectively.
+A fresh pair of ears often catches what you've missed.

 Dealing with Multiple Speakers